puppetlabs/facter/README.md

 "could not locate a ruby library"

-You may need to use a different static ruby library in Leatherman.
+You may need to use a different shared ruby library in Leatherman.
 To do this, run this command, where the location below is the default for a puppet agent installation: